 And most people who are skilled enough technically to be appointed to a management role and have the ability to learn, can also learn to be a better manager.

 Managing for performance is not just simply a matter of telling people to be accountable.
 And micromanagement (tight direction and close monitoring of performance) is never highly effective and usually comes at a great cost as it has a negative impact on the discretionary effort of most people.
-A better approach is the one that leads, inspires, and empowers while supporting and directing where needed.
+A better approach is the one that leads, inspires, and empowers while supporting and directing towards strategic outcomes.

 Leaders and managers often get stuck on managing performance, and particularly on managing under-performance.
 In fact in many organisations these two are confused!

 Ah, but feedback… How do you feel when someone asks you ‘would you like some feedback?’
 While some robust characters might welcome it, most feel something akin to those footsteps behind you in a dark alley at night.
 Past experience or anecdotal knowledge tells many of us that the forthcoming feedback is not likely to be positive.
 The result is that the classical ‘fight or flight’ reflex is triggered.
 The amygdala - the brain’s integrative center for emotions, emotional behavior, and motivation but also the structure at the center of most brain events associated with fear - kicks in.
 Suddenly no-one is listening actively let alone listening to learn, even if the intentions were good.
 And the intentions of providing the feedback, if the were good, tend to get lost, and at worst relationships can be damaged.
 Feedback needs to be handled professionally and with care – and very much positively if an ongoing successful relationship is part of the goal.